mdeguzis/SteamOS-Tools/docs/desktop-software-readme.md

 `list:`
 lists softare pacakges in each install group
 `test:`
-perform a dry-run installation of <pkg>
+perform a dry-run installation of package(s)
 `check:`
 Run quick check on package(s)